Alex-Amarandei/Gulo/README.md

 However, many exciting features will be shipped in the coming weeks!
 Keep an eye out 😉

-### 📊 Analytics Page is Live! 💯
+### 📊 Analytics and Reports are Live! 💯

 -   **Analytics Page:** See the evolution of your balance over time, both past and future.
 Line Charts, Bar Charts, Pie Charts — you name it!

-### 📝 Reports Page is Shipped! 🆕

 -   **Reports Page:** Get reports that will help you in your accountability efforts.
 Export them to JSON, CSV, Excel — whatever you need.
-You can also email them to yourself or to your accountant directly in-app (🔜)
+You can also email them to yourself or to your accountant directly in-app.

+### ✨ Graph View was Shipped 🆕

+-   **Stream Network Graph View:** Visualise the entire Sablier Stream Network on the chain of your choice!
+Although they might take a bit to load, they are up to date and worth the wait! ⏳

 ## 🌱 Why was Gulo created?